knicklabs/knicklabs/README.md

 ### 🔭 I'm currently working on...

-I am a Technical Lead and Staff Software Engineer at Help Scout where I am currently working on the cross-functional Docs Team, which is responsible for building and maintaining tools for our users to create and publish knowledge bases.
+I am a Technical Lead and Staff Software Engineer on the Growth Team at Help Scout.

-I am a collaborator on the Ready2Work Research Project.
-Our multidisciplinary team was awarded a 2019 Child-Bright KT Innovation Incubator Grant to develop a pilot online employment readiness platform for self-advocates with Autism Spectrum Disorder (ASD), their families, and professionals who operate programs for people with ASD.

 ### 🌱 I’m currently learning...

-I've been working on completing the B.Sc.
-Degree I started and left ten years ago.
-I am studying Computer Science and have recently taken courses in mathematics, artificial intelligence, and computer architecture and networking.
-I've really enjoyed expanding my horizons beyond the type of software engineering I do day-to-day.
-There are whole other areas of the field to enjoy, and apply back to my work.
+I am an incoming student in the Master of Science in Computer Science program at Georgia Tech.
+My interests are in human-computer interaction and artificial intelligence.

 ### 👯 I’m looking to collaborate on...

-I had a non-traditional path to working in tech and am happy to talk to anyone looking to break into tech, especially those coming from a non-traditional background.
-I know how hard it can be to believe in yourself and find your way.
+I am happy to talk with anyone looking to make a career for themself in tech, especially if coming from a non-CS background.
+I myself started working in software development without a formal CS education.

-If something I've said here interests you, please feel free to reach out and ask questions.
+I am interested in research in AI-human interaction, user interfaces, and accessible technology.

 ### 🤔 I’m looking for help with...

 I want to create inclusive products and experiences.
-If you have knowledge, experience, advice, resources, etc. regarding accessibility and universal design, please send them my way (or say hi)!
+If you have knowledge, experience, advice, or resources on accessibility and universal design, please share (or say hi)!

 ### 💬 Ask me about...

 - Web and mobile app development
-- JavaScript, TypeScript, and React (in the browser and on the server)
-- Ruby/Rails, PHP/Laravel, Python (but not Django/Flask)
 - Accessibility and universal design
 - Remote work
 - Software engineering and career development
 - Software development as a second career
+- Succeeding as a mature student

 ### 📫 How to reach me...